 Below is a description of each to help you decide which type of bike suits you.

 Tube profiles on aero bikes are generally larger than other road bikes to create a more aerodynamic profile and are shaped to reduce drag.
 This causes the overall weight of the bike to be greater than other road bikes.
-Deep dish wheels are another feature of aero road bikes.
+Deep rim wheels are another feature of aero road bikes.

 Endurance road bikes are fast becoming the most popular form of road bike with their relaxed geometry, stable ride and focus on comfort.
 Endurance road bikes are distinguishable from other road bikes by having stable handling and an upright, comfortable riding position.In just the past couple of years, a near majority of endurance bikes now feature disc brakes, too.
-Additionally, endurance road bikes will also typically have a compact drivetrain set-up (scroll down for more details on 'compact' set-ups), greater clearance allowing for bigger tires, and additional vibration dampening mechanisms to further smooth out the road.
+Additionally, endurance road bikes will typically have a compact drivetrain set-up (scroll down for more details on 'compact' set-ups), greater clearance allowing for bigger tyres, and additional vibration damping mechanisms to further smooth out the road.

 Lightweight bikes are the bike of choice for general classification contenders in the pro peloton and riders who enjoy seeking out some elevation.
 As far as race bikes go, these are the all-rounders.

 Recreational or Fitness bike

 They are a great introduction to cycling or the perfect all-purpose machine for those who don't take their cycling too seriously.
 We've covered such bikes in detail with our guide to how flat bar road bikes, hybrids and urban bikes compared.

 Flat bar road bike